 Also, if you’re using WordPress, consider installing the Author hReview plugin for WordPress.
 You can find this plugin on the WordPress website.

-If you’re building a niche blog or website that will mostly promote products from Amazon, you might also want to check out the EasyAzon 4 plugin for WordPress.
+If you’re building a niche blog or website that will mostly talk about and promote products from Amazon, you might also want to check out the EasyAzon 4 plugin for WordPress.

 This is a premium quality plugin which you can find here.